Want to get more search engine traffic ? Then choose the right keywords for your website.

 Choose any page just above the trendline to improve.

-You can filter your keyword list by modifiers to determine which stage of the buyers journey they fall into.
+You can filter your list of terms by modifiers to determine which stage of the buyers journey they fall into.

 Problem stage modifiers (at the awareness stage)